 - Establish the amount, per project participant, of the distribution of any excess project funds or the billing instruction for any excess project expenses

-- Disbursement of any excess funds will be dispersed to participant’s AgGateway reserve accounts for future use by the member by AgGateway accounting.
+- Disbursement of any excess funds will be dispersed to the participant’s company or the participant’s AgGateway reserve accounts for future use by the member by AgGateway accounting.

-- The project completion date will be communicated to the AgGateway Management Team and AgGateway Board of Directors by the PD.
+- The project completion date will be communicated to the AgGateway Management Team by the PM and the Management Team will communicate to the AgGateway Board of Directors.

 Project Completion Criteria

 - Criteria for project completion must be established and documented in the project charter.

 - Completion and publication of all project documentation must be a criterion for every project.